conxtor/Oracle-21XE-APEX-ORDS-on-Centos8Stream/README.md

     > If, for whatever reason, anything goes wrong with your database, one of the installation steps of APEX or ORDS fails and you would like to start over, you can run ```/etc/init.d/oracle-xe-21c delete``` to completely delete your database instance and start over by re-running ``/etc/init.d/oracle-xe-21c configure```.

 3. Download and install APEX:

+# --- Work In Progress - To be continued ---